The Scariest Sentence In Cyberspace?

 These days, few words strike more fear into the average user.
 They are almost always followed by financial loss, embarrassment, or reprimands from the IT Team.

-Ransomware is as commonplace in our lives today as email.
+A common cyber threatcommon cyber threat, ransomware is as commonplace in our lives today as email.
 According to Webroot, 1.5 million new phishing sites are created every month.
 Cyber Security Ventures estimates that a new organization will fall victim to ransomware every 14 seconds in 2019.
 Even scarier, they estimate this will rise to a new organization every 11 seconds in 2021.
 All signs indicate that ransomware is not going away any time soon.

 Ransomware targets one of two things that you value: Your data or your reputation.
 The most commonly-known kinds of ransomware target data and they do this through encryption.

 One of the earliest examples of ransomware was the AIDS Trojan written by Joseph Popp in 1989.
 This ransomware hid the files on the hard drive and encrypted their names using symmetric cryptography.
 It then showed the victim a message claiming that a certain piece of the user’s software had an expired license.
 The victim was then asked to pay US$189 to the entity known as PC Cyborg Corporation.

 Credits: Photo by Datto

 Later in 1996, Adam L. Young and Moti Yung from Columbia University presented a concept called cryptoviral extortion at 1996 IEEE Security & Privacy Conference.
 In their presentation, they criticized the AIDS Trojan for possessing a fatal flaw: symmetric cryptography — encryption that uses the same key to encrypt and decrypt.
 Using a single encryption/decryption key allowed the decryption key to be extracted from the trojan itself.
 Young and Yung improved upon the first version by introducing hybrid encryption so that the malware only ever possessed the encryption key.